The concept of change

 The reality of many people, organisations, cultures, and even the world's best systems is the struggle with change.
 Many people, including myself, are curled up in the daunting career transition process.
 Starting an entity for the first time is easy, and the idea of a second start is not entirely.
 However, our failure to embrace change threatens our very existence and survival.

-Businesses struggle to meet changing customer behaviour and requirements, necessitating changing their unique selling proposition, service offerings, and others.
+Businesses struggle to meet changing customer behaviour and requirements, necessitating changes to their unique selling proposition, service offerings, and others.
 These changes involve a fair amount of risk, even in personal terms.

 Biblically, the human entity struggled with change even at the beginning.
-God gave the Mosiac law, one He knew would evolve, to show the progressive essence of embracing change associated with His plan of salvation.
-He then gave a better solution, the sacrificial death of His only son Christ for humankind, once and for all, over the recurring sacrifice of unblemished animals.
+God gave the Mosaic law, one He knew would evolve, to show the progressive essence of embracing change associated with His plan of salvation.
+He then gave a better solution, the sacrificial death of His only son, Christ, for humankind, once and for all, over the recurring sacrifice of unblemished animals.

-Today the world still struggles with these archaic concepts, even when the new way preaches love.
-I dare to say with happenings around these regions today.
-Change is still farfetched.
+Today, the world still struggles with these archaic concepts, even when the new way preaches love.
+I dare to say with the happenings around these regions today.
+Change is still far-fetched.

 Reflections: A food thought!